thesandboxgame/sandbox-smart-contracts/slate-docs/index.html.md

 # Setting Up

-You can clone the repo at https://github.com/thesandboxgame/sandbox-smart-contracts (or make a fork) and set it up on your mahcine
+> You can clone and setup the repo via the following:

 ```
 git clone https://github.com/thesandboxgame/sandbox-smart-contracts